Bloody Christmas (1920): Background

-Upon the return of the liberal politician Giovanni Giolitti to government in June 1920, during the Biennio Rosso, the official attitude towards the Kingdom of Italy's regency of Carnaro constituted in Fiume began to waver.
-On November 12 of the same year, Italy and Yugoslavia signed the Treaty of Rapallo, forming the Free State of Fiume as a consequence to an occupation of Fiume by Gabriele d'Annunzio and his troops which began with the Impresa di Fiume.
-D'Annunzio entered Fiume as part of his and many Italians protest for an incomplete victory after World War I, because Italy was denied some of the Eastern Adriatic lands it claimed and was promised at its entry to the war.
+Upon the return of the liberal politician Giovanni Giolitti to the Italian government in June 1920, during the Biennio Rosso, the official attitude towards the Kingdom of Italy's regency of Carnaro, which had been constituted in Fiume, began to waver.
+On November 12, 1920, the Kingdom of Italy and the Kingdom of the Serbs, Croats, and Slovenes (which was renamed the Kingdom of Yugoslavia in 1929) signed the Treaty of Rapallo, and the Free State of Fiume was formed after the occupation of Fiume by Gabriele d'Annunzio and his troops which began with the Impresa di Fiume.
+D'Annunzio entered Fiume to protest the incomplete victory after World War I since Italy had been denied some of the eastern Adriatic lands that it claimed had been promised at its entry to the war.

 Occupation

 The resumption of Italy's premiership by the liberal Giovanni Giolitti in June 1920 signalled a hardening of official attitudes to d'Annunzio's coup.
 On 12 November, Italy and Yugoslavia concluded the Treaty of Rapallo, under which Fiume was to be an independent state, the Free State of Fiume, under a government acceptable to both.

 D'Annunzio refused to accept an ultimatum by Italian General Enrico Caviglia to abandon Fiume and claimed the Treaty of Rapallo as illegal and his Regency declared war on Italy.

 The Royal Italian Army launched a full-scale attack against Fiume on 24 December 1920: after several hours of intense fighting, a truce was proclaimed for Christmas day; the battle subsequently resumed on 26 December.
 Since D'Annunzio's legionnaires were refusing to surrender and were strongly resisting the attack using machine guns and grenades, the Italian dreadnoughts Andrea Doria and Duilio opened fired on Fiume and bombed the city for three days.
 D'Annunzio resigned on 28 December and the Regency capitulated on 30 December 1920, being occupied by Italian forces.